 Now that you see the biological argument for raw, it's time to address some of the benefits that you will notice after switching your dog to a raw diet.
 These benefits can help to solve some common health issues that you are dealing with in your dog and some that you may not have known they had.

 If you own a dog, then you are familiar with the worst parts of dog ownership: the clean-up.
 Whether you are bagging a fresh poop on a walk, scooping the landmines from your yard, or dealing with a sudden digestive surprise on the carpet, no one likes hovering over a fresh one.

-The minimal ingredients and high bioavailability of the nutrients allow your dog to use almost all of the food that they consume.
-Without the indigestible fibre content and the excessive carbs of a kibble diet, raw poop will be smaller and firmer, which benefits the health of their anal glands.
+The nutrients’ minimal ingredients and high bioavailability allow your dog to digest and use almost all the food’s nutrients efficiently.
+Without the indigestible fibre content and the excessive carbs of a kibble diet, raw poop will be firmer, which benefits the health of their anal glands.

 2. Bring Back Your Dog's Natural Luster

 Everything in your dog's body is connected in some way or another.
-Your dog's skin and coat are affected by how all the rest of the systems in their body are functioning.
-Poor digestion or absorption of nutrients can affect cell cycles, how nutrients are used by the body, and eventually, the health of their skin and coat.
+Your dog's skin and coat are affected by how all the rest of their systems function.
+Poor digestion or absorption of nutrients can affect cell cycles, how the body uses nutrients, and, eventually, their skin and coat health.

 Dry skin, excessive shedding, itchiness, and inflammation can all be caused by a lack of or improper balance of nutrients in your dog's diet.
 A raw diet provides the most natural sources of these essential nutrients in a form that is easy for your dog's body to recognize and use.

 Another important factor in skin and coat health is hydration.
 Dogs that do not eat a moisture-rich diet will end up losing that moisture through bowel movements.
 Dehydration negatively affects your dog's skin by limiting natural oil production that supports the life cycle and quality of your dog's skin cells and fur.